Volunteering is easy to DU.

 Shift : 8AM-11:30AM

 Volunteers on the run course are present primarily for motivation.
 At this point in the race, athletes appreciate encouragement.
 The run course is simple, out and back, but we still need to monitor all trail splits to make sure runners don’t accidentally veer off course.
 Also, since the run course will remain open to the public, volunteers may gently direct runners/walkers who are not race participants to stay near the edge of the path to avoid racers.

 Shift 2: 9AM-12PM

 The transition area is the fenced-in area containing all the bike racks.
 This area is the hub of action during a duathlon.
 Volunteers will be stationed at all entrances to the transition area, where they will assist participants and keep spectators out (both for safety and security).
 Racers must display their race number to gain access to the transition area.
-Before the race, transition-area volunteers will be provided with clipboards that contain a variety of frequently asked questions and answers.

 Shift 1: 7AM-9AM

 These are the folks who assist with serving the beverages and pre- and post-race food to participants and volunteers.

 Shift 1: 7AM-10AM